Femology/Global-AI-Platform-Engineering/README.md

 ---

 Started the Architecting with Google Compute Engine series.
 I am learning the Solution Continuum: balancing between IaaS (Maximum Control) and PaaS (Maximum Agility).
 I now understand that Infrastructure is the 'Underlying Framework' (Networking, Compute, Storage) that allows Applications to serve global users.

+When you update your GitHub for the Introduction to Google Cloud module, use this:

+    "I mastered the hierarchy of Regions and Zones.
+I learned that a Region is a geographic boundary (like a city) and a Zone is a failure boundary (like a neighborhood).
+As an Architect, I design for Fault Tolerance by distributing resources across multiple zones to ensure that a single point of failure (like a local power outage) does not result in a global service disruption